Introduction to Bayesian Linear Regression, Posterior Inference, and MCMC

 \[ y \mid b, \sigma^2 \sim \mathcal{N}(Xb, \sigma^2 I_n) \]

-The goal is to estimate \(b\) and identify which predictors truly contribute to \(y\).
+The goal is to estimate \(b\) and determine which predictors truly contribute to explaining variation in \(y\).

-Each regression effect is drawn from a two-component mixture:
+Each regression coefficient \(b_i\) is drawn from a two-component mixture prior:

 where: